682 - Pete Rose - part one

 was

 also beloved.
+Okay.

-More by beat writers than his players, but he would stay up drinking all night with the reporters until it was super early in the morning, and then he'd sleep for an hour or two, and then he'd go do a round of golf, and then he'd come back to the hotel when everyone was waking up.
+more by beat writers than his players, but he would stay up drinking all night with the reporters until it was super early in the morning, and then he'd sleep for an hour or two, and then he'd go do a round of golf, and then he'd come back to the hotel when everyone was waking up.

 Wow, okay.

 So if he is an alcoholic with a golf problem, remember Billy Martin?
+It's kind of the same fucking thing, but they all did it.

-They just, it was a drinking thing.
+It was a drinking thing.
+The golf.

+Baseball.
 Oh, baseball was.

 Why is he golfing?

 You got to get it in.
+I don't understand.

 You got to get a round in.